Hopkins Specialty Appointment Line FAQs

-Our Hopkins New Specialty Appointment Line is available to all EHP Members!
-This service will help members navigate and schedule new specialty appointments with a Johns Hopkins specialist.
+Our Hopkins Specialty Appointment Line is available to all EHP Members!
+This service will help members navigate and schedule initial specialty appointments with a Johns Hopkins specialist.

 What are the hours of operation for the appointment line?